ritwiks9635/Building_Multimodal_Search_and_RAG/README.md

 Contrastive learning allows models to extract meaningful representations from unlabeled data.
 By leveraging similarity and dissimilarity, contrastive learning enables models to map similar instances close together in a latent space while pushing apart those that are dissimilar.

 ![](https://images.app.goo.gl/C8tgVifRp5aNU8DP9)

+**Weaviate** is an open-source vector database that uses AI to help developers build AI-powered applications.
+It's a flexible platform that combines keyword and vector search with machine learning (ML) models to deliver fast, relevant, and contextual search results.
+Weaviate's features include:

+- Fast queries: Weaviate can perform nearest neighbor (NN) searches of millions of objects in less than 100 milliseconds.

+- AI models: Weaviate makes it easy to use state-of-the-art AI models.

+- Scalability: Weaviate is cloud-native, distributed, and scales with workloads.

+- Ease of use: Weaviate is easy to integrate with current architecture and has full CRUD support.

+Weaviate's ecosystem is designed to allow users to build and test applications for free, with the option to choose a plan for production when ready.